pnwparksfan/rph-live-lights/README.md

 look around and try out making their own custom sequences, but it is not intended as a general-use siren controller.

+If you use this mod to make something cool, please mention this mod in your readme or credits file, and link to this page.
+Feel free to send me a link to your mod when it's released so I can see what you created using this plugin!
+If you found this plugin particularly useful, you can [donate to me](https://parksmods.com/donate/) to support my development projects and get member-exclusive benefits.

 [Download the latest version from the releases tab](https://github.com/pnwparksfan/rph-live-lights/releases)

 [![Latest Version](https://img.shields.io/github/release/pnwparksfan/rph-live-lights?include_prereleases)](https://github.com/pnwparksfan/rph-live-lights/releases)